Planning a Universal Orlando Vacation on Short Notice

 If touring plans are not your party’s style, make sure to follow these three tips:

-- Take a mid-day break – Leave the park after lunch, or grab lunch off property, and return to the parks after a rest.
+2. Take a mid-day break – Leave the park after lunch, or grab lunch off the property, and return to the parks after a rest.

 Buy Your Tickets Ahead of Time

-Resist the urge to purchase tickets at the gate and save money by buying ahead.
+Resist the urge to purchase tickets at the gate and save money by buying online before you arrive.
 Tickets sold at the gate cost $20 more than buying online or through a travel agent.
-Online tickets can be printed out at home or picked up at the parks.
-Also, tickets purchased through our travel agents also come with complimentary Early Entry to the Wizarding World of Harry Potter.
+Online tickets can be printed out at home, picked up at the parks, or scanned off the phone.
+Tickets purchased through our travel agents also come with complimentary Early Entry to the Wizarding World of Harry Potter.

 But Most of All, Have Fun!